Aricg/aricg.github.io/Pandoc/resume.md

 > A self-taught technophile\
 > Open-source, automation, best practices\
 > Continous Integration\
-> In my ideal world developers interface with compute as a commodity\
+> In an ideal world developers interface with compute as a commodity\

 ----